datature/discolight/doc/discolight.md

 ## RandomHSV

-Randomly shifts the color space of the given image
+Randomly shift the color space of the given image\.

 ### Example
 <table>